packard-j/advent-of-code-y2023/README.md

 # Advent of Code - 2023
-Solving the Advent of Code challenges in Haskell.
+Solving the Advent of Code puzzles in Haskell.

 ## Getting Started